briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

     site: hackernoon
   - link: https://egghead.io/
     site: egghead
-draft: true
 ---

-This article describes how I write and share technical articles on my personal website and other websites.
+This article describes how I write and share technical articles on my personal website and other developer websites and technical article aggregation sites.

 This article is broken into three sections:

-1. How I use Nuxt.js to build my personal website
+1. How I use Nuxt.js to build [my personal website](https://briancaffey.github.io)
-2. How I share my articles on other development article aggregators
+2. How I share my articles on other development sites and article aggregators
 3. Bonus content, project plug and conclusion

 ## Building `briancaffey.github.io` with Nuxt.js

 I first started writing my personal website on GitHub pages using a static website builder called [Jekyll](https://jekyllrb.com/docs/github-pages/).
 Jekyll is a great tool for getting started with building a personal portfolio or technical blog, and it served me well for several years.
 I eventually changed my static site generation tool from Jekyll to Nuxt since I wanted to learn more about Vue.js.
-Also, I don't know Ruby very well, and it was difficult for me to use the Jekyll templating language.
+Also, I don't know Ruby very well, and it was difficult for me to use the Jekyll template language.

 ### GitHub Pages